Skip Navigation

 RespectAbility Entertainment Professionals Lab, Summer 2021

-Amanda Upson headshot smiling
+Amanda Upson smiling headshot

 Amanda Upson

-Amanda serves as a mentor to students and alumni of her alma mater, University of Virginia, as well as attorneys in her home state of Colorado, where she co-founded and serves on the Board of Denver Mother Attorney Mentoring Association, and is appointed to the Colorado Task Force on Attorney Well-Being.
-She is an active member of the Deaf and Hard of Hearing Bar Association.
-Amanda was named one of FORBES 40 to Watch Over 40, and is admitted to the bar of the US Supreme Court.
+Amanda focuses on advocacy of underrepresented in front of and behind the camera via producing and consulting, as well as opening up a pipeline for same.
+She serves as a mentor to students and alumni of her alma mater, University of Virginia, as well as attorneys in her home state of Colorado, where she co-founded and serves on the Board of Denver Mother Attorney Mentoring Association.
+She was appointed to the Colorado Task Force on Attorney Well-Being, was named one of FORBES 40 to Watch Over 40, and she is admitted to the bar of the US Supreme Court.

 Learn More